himaniii33/online-food-delivey/README.md

 # online-food-delivey
-it is based on analysis of an online food delivery app dataset.
+it is an SQL Project based on the analysis of an online food delivery app dataset.